 When you’re ready to treat your addiction, it’s important that you go to a rehab that specializes in these disorders.
 One of the mistakes that some people make is thinking that once they treat their addiction, the mental illness will leave.
 This common misconception is one of the leading causes of relapse, which is why each receives treatment.
 A quality drug and alcohol treatment center will address both your addiction and mental illness.

-This happens through various forms of therapy such as individual, group, and art therapy as well as others.
+This happens through various forms of therapy such as individual counseling, group therapy, and art therapy as well as others.
 Some of your treatment will focus more towards your addiction, which involves learning how to work through cravings and behaviors.
 With your mental illness treatment, this may involve medications that help decrease the symptoms.
 There are also various forms of mental illness treatments that are completely holistic and can help as well.
 For example, meditation therapy is scientifically proven to decrease anxiety and depression as well as create a better sense of well-being.

 Melrose Recovery Group is an addiction treatment program that will help you overcome your mental illness and addiction.
 We specialize in helping people who are struggling with co-occurring disorders, and we can help you too.
 Our dedicated staff is passionate about seeing people come in and completely transform their lives through treatment.
 We do this by offering various treatment programs that will help you learn how to stay clean.